top of page

 Follow the slideshow to see how we made the kimono wrap!

-I'm using a 48cm Isa Monyo furoshiki in Japanese Apricot Blue and Beige to wrap the small sake bottle, but if you would like to wrap a larger bottle, simply scale up the size of the furoshiki.
+I'm using one of our small reversible furoshiki to wrap the small sake bottle, but if you would like to wrap a larger bottle, simply scale up the size of the furoshiki.

 We are demonstrating three ways to prettily wrap your sake and wine bottle gifts in this photo.